 - 1. Directs daily food operations for quality and safety standards - 2.
 Oversees retailing dining, resident dining, and catering - 3.
 Oversees the Director of Operations, Retail Manager, Catering Manager, and other staff to ensure efficient day-to-day operations - 4.
-Reports to the Vice President and Chief Operations Officer
+Reports to the Chief Operating Officer

-4.1.4.7 Operations Manager for CityPlex Towers
+4.1.4.7 Property Liaison for CityPlex Towers

-The operations manager performs the following functions.
+The property liaison performs the following functions.

 - 1. Surveys and establishes the building systems required to ensure the safe and economical operations of CityPlex Towers. - 2.
 Manages the Chief Mechanic, Chief Engineer and other staff to create an efficient operation and maintenance of building systems - 3.
-Reports to the Vice President and Chief Operations Officer
+Reports to the Chief Operating Officer

-4.1.4.8 Director of Conferences and Events
+4.1.4.8 Director of University Aesthetics and Campus Design